justinekizhak/dotfiles-v2/README.md

 ## [Zsh](https://en.wikipedia.org/wiki/Z_shell)

 * `cd` has been reassigned to `cd` and `ls`.
 Every time you navigate to a new directory, it will display the contents of that directory.
-* `v` has been aliased too: `vim -p`.
-This let's you open multiple files in vim as tabs.

 ### Prompt